Marble Queen Pothos Yellow Leaves: Overwatering Is Usually the Answer

 - 1

-Check the soil.
-If the soil has been consistently moist or the plant has been watered on a schedule that doesn't account for Marble Queen's slower water use: allow the soil to dry to the top 1–2 inches before the next watering.
+Check the soil moisture first.
+If it's been consistently damp, or the plant has been watered on an interval that doesn't account for Marble Queen's slower water use, let the top one to two inches dry out fully before the next watering and recalibrate the interval from there.

 - 2